Date of Thesis Acceptance

 This thesis explores the ways in which LGBTQ political organizations depict signifiers of "diversity" and visible queerness in the images on their websites.
 I examine visual representations of race, age, disability, gender variance, body modifications, and relationships, as well as the intersections of these representations, on the websites of a sample of 41 organizations.
 Using this data, I highlight the social significance and potential political implications of such representations, finding that the majority of these representations are problematic in that they signify a failure on the part of these organizations to take seriously issues facing non-dominant groups within the LGBTQ community (e.g., people of color, trans people, people with disabilities, youth).
 Ultimately, I look at a handful of organizations with truly intersectional approaches to both representation and political strategy, finding them useful to consider as we think about the future directions of queer politics.

-Sexual minorities -- Political activity, Web sites for sexual minorities, Whitman College 2011 -- Dissertation collection -- Gender Studies
+Sexual minorities, Sexual minority community, Political organizations, Minorities -- Politics and government, Social acceptance -- LGBTQ, Cultural pluralism -- Cultural Diversity, Web sites for sexual minorities, Web sites -- Evaluation, Social representation, Visibility -- Cultural aspect, Whitman College 2011 -- Dissertation collection -- Gender Studies

 Public Accessible Thesis